 - If possible, take the driver’s name, address, registration and insurance details.

 - Do not get into a discussion about whose fault the collision was.

 - Take photographs of the vehicles and its position in the road, along with any damage to your bike.

 If you are in a collision with a pedestrian or other cyclist, you should still take their name and address, get witness details, and contact the police and/or hospital if you are injured.

-However, it is very difficult to recover damages against pedestrians or cyclists if they cause an accident.
-This is because they would usually need to be insured (e.g. to cover this type of collision) and most cyclists and pedestrians are often not insured for this type of collision.
+However, it can be very difficult to recover damages against pedestrians or cyclists if they cause an accident.
+This is because cyclists and pedestrians are often not insured for this type of collision.
 If there is no insurer, you can pursue someone for damages personally, although this would only be worthwhile if they had sufficient money to cover both the compensation and legal costs.

-If you would like to be insured for this eventuality (i.e. if you injure another cyclist or pedestrian) then it is possible to get insurance for this.
-Cycling organisations such as British Cycling or the LCC offer cyclists insurance for a variety of different situations
+If you would like to be insured for this eventuality (i.e. if you injure another cyclist or pedestrian) it is possible to get insurance for this.
+Cycling organisations such as British Cycling offer cyclists insurance for a variety of different situations

-If the person causing the collision is acting in the course of their employment (e.g. a refuse collector) you may be able to take action against their employers.
+If the person causing the collision is acting in the course of their employment, you may be able to take action against their employers.